• Skip to main content

 Deadlifts may not burn as many calories per hour as running, but deadlifting and all intense compound movements have a significant long-term effect on the number of calories burned.

-Because deadlifts, squats, the bench press, and other resistance exercises increase your lean muscle tissue.
+The reason is that deadlifts, squats, bench presses, and other resistance exercises increase lean muscle tissue.

 How great is that?

-The following video will increase your understanding of why deadlifting will build more muscle and burn more body fat than traditional cardio.
+The following video will help you understand why lifting weights generally builds muscle and burns more body fat than traditional cardio.

 Which is the best way to burn fat?
 Weight training or Cardio?